meilisearch/documentation/guides/advanced_guides/keys.md

     - `GET /indexes/:index_uid/documents`
     - `GET /indexes/:index_uid/documents/:doc_id`

-When a master key is given to MeiliSearch, the engine will also generate one private, and one public key. **You cannot create additional keys**.
+When a master key is given to MeiliSearch, the engine will automatically generate the private and the public key. **You cannot create additional keys**.

 ### Master Key